On progressive sharpening, flat minima and generalisation: On mediating factors in the ansatz

-from Section \ref{sec:progressivesharpening}.
+Recall Theorem \ref{thm:progressivesharpening}.
 We have already shown that decreasing the distance between labels decreases the severity of Jacobian growth, and, in line with Ansatz \ref{ansatz}, also reduces the severity of progressive sharpening.
 It seems that one could also manipulate this severity by increasing the distance between input data points, for instance by scaling all data by a constant.
 We test this training simple, fully-connected, three layer networks, of width 200, with gradient descent on the first 5000 data points of CIFAR10.
 The data is standardised to have componentwise zero mean and unit standard deviation (measured across the whole dataset).
 The networks are initialised using the uniform distribution on the interval with endpoints $\pm1/\sqrt{in\,features}$ (default PyTorch initialisation) and trained with a learning rate of $0.2$ for 300 iterations using the cross-entropy cost.
 Both ReLU and tanh activations are considered.
 Refer to \texttt{small\_network.py} in the supplementary material for the code we used to run these experiments.

 We scale the inputs by factors of 0.5, 1.0 and 1.5, bringing the data closer together at 0.5 and further apart at 1.5.
-From Equation \eqref{eq:appendixlipschitz}, we anticipate the Jacobian growth to go from most to least severe on these scalings respectively, with sharpness growth behaving similarly according to Ansatz \ref{ansatz}.
+From Theorem \ref{thm:progressivesharpening}, we anticipate the Jacobian growth to go from most to least severe on these scalings respectively, with sharpness growth behaving similarly according to Ansatz \ref{ansatz}.
 Surprisingly, we find that while Jacobian growth \emph{is} more severe for the smaller scalings, the sharpness growth is \emph{less}.

 The reason for this is the effect of data scaling on the parameter derivatives $Df_l$ in Equation \eqref{eq:tangentkernel}.
 It is easily computed (cf. \cite{macdonald}) that the parameter derivative $Df_l$ is simply determined by the matrix $f_{l-1}(X)$ of features from the previous layer.
 In the experimental settings we examined, these matrices are \emph{larger} for the larger scaling values, which pushes the sharpness upwards despite Jacobian norm being smaller.
 Figures \ref{fig:smallrelu} and \ref{fig:smalltanh} show this phenomenon on ReLU and tanh activated networks respectively.